Alberta Setting Key Dates for Possible Sports Betting, iGaming Launch

 Live from AB, it's iGaming

-“In the event the market ‘go live’ date, as determined by the Alberta iGaming Corporation (AiGC), occurs after July 13, 2026, all unregulated market activities must cease by the ‘go live’ date,” the AGLC says.
+“In the event the market ‘go live’ date, as determined by the Alberta iGaming Corporation (AiGC), occurs after July 13, 2026, all unregulated market activities must cease by the ‘go live’ date,” the AGLC says in its guidance.
 “AGLC may consider an extension noted in the paragraph above, but not beyond October 13, 2026.”

 If the “go live date” is after Oct.
-13, all “unregulated market activities” must have stopped by then.
+13, all “unregulated market activities” must have stopped by that launch date.

 A failure to follow these rules “may result in a finding of unsuitability for iGaming registration in Alberta," the document states.